Himmafushi: Geography

 The island is 16.32 km northeast of the country's capital, Malé.
 It is located in North Malé Atoll.
 Himmafushi is about 18 km from Male Airport.
 The only way to reach it is by boat.

 Demography

 Economy

 The island has its own fish processing company and a boat building facility to ease the demands of its own people.
+There is also a water bottling facility.